Best Games Like RimWorld

 Space Haven is a intricately detailed colony management sim set in the outer reaches of deep space.

-In it, you play as the leader of a ragtag crew of spacefarers in search of a new home for humanity’s dwindling population.
+In it, you play as the leader of a motley crew of spacefarers in search of a new home for humanity’s diminishing population.

 The game gives you the freedom to build your spaceship tile-by-tile and decide the placement of every single door, wall, and hull should you crave control over such fine details.